 What age do we collect Medicare?

 Most people will begin their Medicare coverage at age 65.
+However, individuals who have certain disabilities can receive Medicare before turning 65.

 Getting help with a Medicare insurance plan